CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 ## 3.10 SSL Attributes

-When a request is tranmitted over a secure protocol like HTTPS, the **ServletRequest.isSecure()** will return true.
+When a request is transmitted over a secure protocol like HTTPS, the **ServletRequest.isSecure()** will return true.
 The web container will also exposes following attributes that can be retrieved from `ServletRequest`.

 Attribute|Attribute Name (key)|Java Type|
 ---|---|---|